CoderDojoSV/beginner-python/Day-1/README.md

 Grab the file [number guess game.py](number guess game.py) and copy it into a new Python window.
 Play the game!

+Let's read through the code to see how it does it!

+Some new things to point out:
+*Random is a module that was imported so you will be able to pick a random number *While is a loop that repeats code as long as the condition is met.
+All the code that is repeated is under it indented one space.
+*if/else branches the code so that it only happens if the condition is met.
+The code that gets run if the condition is met is under it indented one space.
+*!= (check if not equal), == (check if equal)

 ##Project - Multiplication Game